Nandakishore695/Basic-React-Example-For-Beginner/README.md

 ```

 **8.How to avoid prop drilling?**
 - Prop drilling can make code harder and to maintain to avoid prop drilling.
-We can use using context api or redux
+We can use useContext hook or redux library

 **9.What is component?**
 -	A component is an independent, reusable bit of code which divides the UI into smaller pieces.